rluba/hamjest/README.md

 * lets [Lo-Dash](http://lodash.com) do some of the heavy lifting (because you can't do it any better by yourself),
 * uses [strict mode](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Functions_and_function_scope/Strict_mode) for all source and test files,
 * is designed as a first-class [NPM module](https://npmjs.org) (a build for browsers is planned),
-* uses [Grunt](http://gruntjs.com), so it does not need Python or Fabric,
 * has an extensive suite of [Mocha](http://visionmedia.github.io/mocha/) tests,
+* uses [Grunt](http://gruntjs.com) as build system, so it does not depend on Python or Ruby,
-* is still very early in development and not yet ready for use,
+* is still very early in development,
-* could use some contributors that help with porting the rich set of matchers from the [Java Hamcrest implementation](http://hamcrest.org/JavaHamcrest/).
+* could use some contributors that help with porting the rich set of matchers from the [Java Hamcrest implementation](http://hamcrest.org/JavaHamcrest/),
+* currently lacks documentation, but have a look at the [test suite](./tests/) to see lots of usage examples [for each matcher](./tests/matchers/) as well as the [assertThat](./tests/assertThatSpec.js) and [promiseThat](./tests/promiseThatSpec.js) functions.